MartinBelko/Docker-container-backups-with-discord-notifications-linux/README.md

 # Docker-container-backups-with-discord-notifications-linux
-Basic script to stop a container and back up the contents, where your docker compose file is located at the same place as the config folders, to a samba share with discord notifications using webhook.
+A basic script to stop a container and back up its contents.
+The Docker Compose file and configuration folders should be located in the same directory.
+The backup is then sent to a Samba share with Discord notifications via a webhook.

-Personally i use Hetzner storage box for my backups, and i dont really bother using ssh, so i went back and forth with github copilot, chatgpt and gemini to create whatever this is (i dont know myself (jk)).
+Personal Note: I use Hetzner Storage Box for my backups and tend to avoid SSH.
+So, after some back-and-forth with GitHub Copilot, ChatGPT, and Gemini, I concocted whatever this is (I’m still figuring it out myself—just kidding).

-Use this script as you like, just a personal project for my homelab, dont know how many iterations this will get, i'll probably forget i even put it here.
+Feel free to use this script as you like.
+It’s a personal project for my homelab, and I can't predict how many iterations this will go through.
+I might even forget I shared it here.

 Prerequisites:
 - Docker Compose